A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: Our Lemma for Auslander Regular Rings

 \section{Our Lemma for Auslander Regular Rings}

 We work with rings $A$ that are both left and right Noetherian as well as finitely generated left (and sometimes right) $A$-modules.
 We further assume that $A$ has \emph{finite global homological dimension}, that is there exists a $\mu \in \mathbb{N}$ such that for any finitely generated left $A$-module $M$, the projective dimension of $M$ satisfies $\pdim(M) \leq \mu$.
-The smallest $\mu$ satisfying this condition is the global dimension of $A$ and is denoted by $\text{gdim} A = \mu$.
+The smallest $\mu$ satisfying this condition is the global dimension of $A$ and is denoted by $\text{gdim} A = \mu$.\footnote{Actually we have defined finite \emph{left} global homological dimension and \emph{left} global dimension.
+There are symmetric \emph{right} variants by considering finitely generated right $A$-modules $N$ instead.
+As we have assumed $A$ is both left and right Noetherian, the left and right notions coincide: its left and right global dimension agree.}

 Before defining our class of rings, we need the following classical homological notion:

 \begin{define} Let $A$ be a Noetherian (both left and right) ring of finite global homological dimension.
 For $M$ a finitely generated left $A$-module, the \emph{grade} $j(M)$ of M is the smallest integer $j(M)$ such that $\Ext_{A}^{j(M)}(M, A) \neq 0$.
 A similar definition of grade applies for right $A$-modules. \end{define}